aaronbloomfield/ccc/hws/ethprivate/index.md

 We will shortly be developing applications for the Ethereum blockchain.
 We won't be using the actual Ethereum blockchain for a number of reasons (cost, legal issues, speed, etc.).
 Instead, we are going to use a private Ethereum blockchain -- a test network -- that has been set up for this class.
 This assignment is to connect to it, explore it, and perform a few operations.

 This document assumes that you have a recent version of Python 3 installed, and that you can install Python packages through `pip` (or `pip3`).
-This is already taken care of in the VirtualBox image.
 Don't worry if you don't know Python -- we give you the exact code to use.
-This document also assumes you can install packages on your machine (also not needed for the VirtualBox image).
+This document also assumes you can install applications on your machine.

 As you proceed through this assignment, you will be filling in values into the [ethprivate.py](ethprivate.py.html) ([src](ethprivate.py)) file, which is the only file you will submit at the end.

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Fri, 9/23: The fields in the `other` dictionary in [ethprivate.py](ethprivate.py.html) ([src](ethprivate.py)) have now changed.
-The previous three fields (`txn_block_number`, `txn_hash`, `txn_url`) are now named `send_txn_block_number`, `send_txn_hash`, `send_txn_url`.
-Three additional fields (`faucet_txn_block_number`, `faucet_txn_hash`, `faucet_txn_url`) were added, which deal with the transaction where you received ether from the faucet.

 ### Part 1: Installation

 Geth is the program we will be using to connect to the blockchain.
-It is already taken care of in the VirtualBox image, and you can skip to the next step if you are using the VB image.

-Geth, which stands for Go Ethereum, is a command-line interface to run an Ethereum node.
-This particular implementation is written in the Go programming language.
+Geth, which stands for Go Ethereum (an Ethereum client written in the Go programming language), is a command-line interface to run an Ethereum node.

 You will need to [install geth](https://geth.ethereum.org/docs/install-and-build/installing-geth).
 The instructions differ depending on your OS.

 **WARNING:** DO NOT JUST RUN `geth`!
-Doing so will connect to the default Ethereum network, and will proceed to download the ENTIRE Ethereum blockchain, which is around 500 Gb for a "light" node and over 1 Tb for a "full" node.
+Doing so will connect to the default Ethereum network, and will proceed to download the ENTIRE Ethereum blockchain, which is around 500 Gb for a "light" node and almost 2 Tb for a "full" node.
 It also takes a full week (at least) to synchronize all that data.

 ### Part 2: Blockchain

-Here we will connect to the private blockchain.
+Here we will connect to our private blockchain.

 **Step 1:** Create a directory to hold the blockchain info -- this can be anywhere you want, but we'll call it `/path/to/ethprivate` herein.

-**Step 2:** In that data directory, copy the course genesis.json file, which can be found in the Collab Resources section, and is linked to off of the Collab landing page.
+**Step 2:** In that data directory, copy the course genesis.json file, which can be found in the Canvas Files section, and is linked to off of the Canvas landing page.
 You cannot modify this file -- if you do, the genesis block will be different, which will cause the hash to be different, and then your local geth instance will not sync with the course blockchain.

 **Step 3:** Initialize geth with the following command, but change the path (twice) in that command before you run it: